-I'm not one to trust in alternative remedies easily.
+I'm not one to put my trust in things or people readily.

 - tons of supplements (no–I haven't weighed them.
-But if I did I'm scared if it would be close.)
+But if I did I'm scared it would be close to a ton.)

 Anyway, we've tried a lot on our road to healing.
-I've been really careful not to mortgage the farm (er–our house) in trying to heal my son's autism, but it's been tempting at times.
+I've been really careful not to mortgage the farm (er–our house) while trying to heal my son's autism, but it's been tempting at times.

-Looking back at that list, I guess it's pretty hard to think that I'm a skeptic, right?
+Looking back at that list of alternative medical practices, I guess it's pretty hard to think that I'm a skeptic, right?

 But really I am.

-We've tried a lot, but we really did put a lot of thought into all of these “healing options” and most of them we aren't doing anymore.
+We've tried a lot of things, but we really did put a lot of thought into all of these “healing options” prior to working with them, and most of them we aren't doing anymore.

-Either haven't worked, or we've found something that's worked better or cheaper.
+Either they haven't worked, or we've found something that's worked better or cheaper.

 Well, the latest object of my skepticism is….you guessed it.
 Essential Oils.

-I’ve heard about these oils a number of times over the years.
+I'd heard about essential oils a number of times over the years.

 Anyway, about 10 months ago, I got sick.